-Prerequisite: Successful completion of Advanced Pre-Calculus with grade of 80 or higher or Pre-Calculus with grade of 95 or higher, teacher recommendation, and a score of 22 or higher on the Math portion of the ACT.
-Course Fee required
+Recommended: Successful completion of Advanced Precalculus with an 80 or higher or Precalculus with a 90 or better and a score of 22 or higher on the math portion of the ACT.
+Course Fee required determined by individual colleges/universities.
+Students that are interested in postsecondary programs of study that do not require